STLCC - Quick Facts

 Florissant Valley campus, Ferguson; Center for Workforce Innovation, Ferguson; Forest Park campus, west St. Louis City; William J. Harrison Education Center, north St. Louis City; Meramec campus, Kirkwood; Wildwood campus, west St. Louis County; South County Education & University Center, south St. Louis County; Joseph P. Cosand Community College Center, downtown St. Louis City; Workforce Solutions Group, Bridgeton; STLCC Corporate College, Bridgeton

-Fall 2013 -- 24,009 credit students.
-Through credit courses, continuing education and workforce development programs, STLCC annually serves more than 80,000 students.
+Fall 2014 -- 21,218 credit students.
+Through credit courses, continuing education and workforce development programs, STLCC annually serves nearly 69,000 students.

 STLCC offers 15 college-transfer and 90-plus career programs in the areas of art and design, business, civil and community service, engineering and technology, health and office professions; plus continuing education, developmental, and business/industrial training programs